gem733/d100project/README.md

 Create and activate Conda environment:

-# cd to whereever you've saved the repo then:
+# cd inside where you have saved this repo then:

 conda env create -f environment.yml conda activate d100_project_movies_ds_env